 \subsection{Communication Delays with Noise and Data Dropouts}

 The derivations above consider constant delays.
-In this section, we discuss how they can be conveniently generalized to capture the effects of realistic \ac{wams} latencies with noise and data packet dropouts.
-To this end, we consider the composite time-varying delay model proposed in~\cite{liu2018stability}, wherein for the purpose of \ac{sssa}, packet dropouts and noise are captured through the functions $h_p(s)$ and $h_s(s)$, respectively:
+In this section, we show how they can be generalized to capture the effects of realistic \ac{wams} latencies with noise and data packet dropouts.
+To this end, we consider the composite time-varying delay model proposed in~\cite{liu2018stability}, in which, for the purpose of \ac{sssa}, packet dropouts and noise are captured through the functions $h_p(s)$ and $h_s(s)$, respectively:

-where $\alpha$ and $b$ are the scale and shape factor of the \textit{Gamma distribution}; $p_{dr}$ is the packet dropout rate; and $T$ is the normal delivery period for each data packet.
+where $\alpha$ and $b$ are the scale and shape factors of the \textit{Gamma distribution}; $p_{dr}$ is the packet dropout rate; and $T$ is the normal delivery period for each data packet.

 Equation \eqref{eq:mul_ret_dae:pencil:sparse} takes the adjusted form: